Jon-edge/esp-led-btc/README.md

    **Note:** `config.h` is in `.gitignore` to keep your credentials private.

-### Building and Uploading
+### 🔨 Building and Uploading

 1. Clone/navigate to this repository
-2. Open the project in VS Code with PlatformIO, or use command line:
+2. PlatformIO should automatically detect and initialize the project.
+If not, PIO Home->Open the directory.

 #### Using VS Code + PlatformIO
 - Open the project folder in VS Code